rayct/zet/docs/103/README.md

 ## An Example of a `NLP` for a Scaffolding Hire Company (tailoredscaffolding.co.uk)

-Certainly!
-Let's consider an example of how Natural Language Processing (NLP) could be applied to a scaffolding hire company's website to enhance customer interactions and streamline their services.
+sLet's consider an example of how Natural Language Processing (NLP) could be applied to a scaffolding hire company's website to enhance customer interactions and streamline their services.

 **Example Scenario: Booking Scaffolding**